 In both cases, the students must figure out the answers on their own for the insights to “stick”.
 When teachers offer hints, they actually hinder the students’ ability to learn deeply.

-Specifically, learning strategies that create “desirable difficulties” have been proven to enhance long-term learning (read more about learning strategies in our free summary of Make it Stick):
+Specifically, learning strategies that create “desirable difficulties” have been proven to enhance long-term learning:

 • Interleaving is about mixing up the topics instead of studying them sequentially in blocks.
 For example, instead of repeatedly studying 1 artist’s works, it’s better to intermix works from several artists.
 This helps you to discern their differences, so you can learn to match the right strategies to different problems.